 The giraffe’s closest extant (living) relative is the okapi, which lives in the Congo rainforest.

 ‘What is a subspecies?’

 Imagine a river that becomes full of crocodiles and isolates a thousand giraffes on a large island.
 These giraffes can’t get back to the mainland to join the others, so the two groups can’t interbreed.
 Over time, the island giraffes develop their own characteristics (such as different markings or shorter necks).

-If these island giraffes were transported to the mainland and were able to interbreed successfully with the mainland giraffes, they would be the same species.
+If these island giraffes were transported to the mainland and were able to successfully breed with the mainland giraffes, the two groups would be the same species.
 However, because of their different characteristics the island giraffes (the minority) would be a subspecies.

 ‘Lizards are different to giraffes.
 How can they be related?’